alanCWD/ShipSwift/docs/RATE_COMPARISON.md

 ## Overview

-ShipSwift's real-time rate comparison system provides accurate savings calculations by comparing negotiated rates with actual carrier standard rates.
+GoABLP's real-time rate comparison system provides accurate savings calculations by comparing negotiated rates with actual carrier standard rates.
 This replaces the simple percentage-based estimation with authentic data from carrier APIs.

 ## How It Works